 - Except for geo-targeting, other TLDs are not treated differently than .com domains.

-- The nofollow attribute for links hasn’t changed at all.
-You don’t have to worry about crawl-budgets and you should not use the nofollow attribute on your own website for crawl-budget purposes.
+- The nofollow tag for links hasn’t changed at all.
+You don’t have to worry about crawl-budgets and you should not use the nofollow tag on your own website for crawl-budget purposes.

 - Nathan Johns said that you should not have to worry about the ‘vast majority’ of negative SEO.
 Use Google’s disavow links tool if you are concerned (the Link Disinfection tool in SEOprofiler can help you with that).